ezramizrahi/cypress_e2e_example/README.md

 3. If you want to run the tests and generate a Cypress report locally, run `npm run e2etests` in your terminal.

 ## API Tests
-Here are the Postman tests for the API tests:
+Below are the Postman tests.
+You can see the results of these in GitHub actions.

 ### GET
 ```sh